-I am sure you are thinking, Ridgely has been telling me about her healthy lifestyle and now she is talking about eating cake?
+Are you thinking, Ridgely has been telling me about her healthy lifestyle and now she is talking about eating cake?
 Yes, I eat cake, have my wine and I’m still loving my cookies!
 It is all about balance.
-I have a great system that keeps me on track and when I gain a few pounds, I have a safety net that gets me back to my happy weight.
-I don’t crave the sweets like I used to and now when I have a treat I enjoy it and do not over indulge.
+Knowing I have a system that keeps me on track makes it much easier.
+If I gain a few pounds, I have a safety net that gets me back to my happy weight.
 I feel so much better and it really works!
-It is a good feeling being able to enjoy all the food I love and maintain my figure.

 - ⅔ cup chopped pecans